wmrra/wmrra-com/README.md

 The schedule is defined at [data/schedule.yml](data/schedule.yml)

 ## Updating Racer Numbers
+While the page has been de-linked as it isn't up to date, [/race/racers](https://wmrra.com/race/racers) serves a tile grid of racer numbers and photos of their bikes.

-The racer numbers are defined at [csv/race-numbers.csv](csv/race-numbers.csv)
+The racer numbers are defined at [assets/csv/race-numbers.csv](assets/csv/race-numbers.csv) The racer photos are defined at [static/images/racers/](static/images/racers/)

+Images must be named the race number and must of type png.
+They are 346x300px in dimensions.

 ## Updating the Menu
 The menu is defined at [data/menu.yml](data/menu.yml)